Skip to content

 Craftybase Is Now Stocksmith: What the Rebrand Means for Makers

 In July 2026, Craftybase rebranded to Stocksmith and repositioned around small-batch manufacturers.
-Here is what actually changed — the name, the pricing, the product split — and what it means if you are a maker deciding where to keep your inventory.
+Here is what actually changed — the name, the pricing, the plan ladder — and what it means if you are a maker deciding where to keep your inventory.

 A rustic pottery workshop with hand-thrown clay pots on blue-painted shelving and rows of terracotta pots on the floor